hugapi/HOPE/all/HOPE-4--Interface-Implementation-Guidelines.md

 - Any frameworks, libraries, and data structures that power an interface should be modifiable completely on API startup, before being exposed.
 - Specific endpoints should be able to entirely modify interaction with interface implementations outside of the reusable Python based endpoint definition.
 - Interfaces should provide parameters for custom modifications within their routers.

+### All Interface categories Should Have a HOPE

+All interfaces categories included with Hug should have their own HOPE that defines exactly how that interface should interact with Hug and native Python API definitions.